Dorian Rudolph

 About

 I'm a PhD student in quantum computation at Paderborn University, supervised by Sevag Gharibian.
-I expect to graduate in late 2025 and am looking for a postdoc position!

 [] mail at dorianrudolph dot com